 If you were to ask a mathematician if spacetime has real physical properties that can act upon matter, they would probably stare at you with a blank face.
 This is because the question forces them to directly face a form of cognitive dissonance they’ve been carrying around with them since grad school.

-They instinctively know the answer is to that question is no. They are well aware that spacetime is nothing more than a mathematical concept.
+They instinctively know the answer to that question is no. They are well aware that spacetime is nothing more than a mathematical concept.
 However, many of their theories depend on this mathematical abstraction actually being a real entity that is capable of acting upon matter.

 The foremost example of reification in action comes from gravitational waves.
 Again, Wiki is just spot on with the definitions today.
 Wiki defines gravitational waves as: